ignatiusmb/mauss.dev/workspace/content/routes/posts/svg-to-favicon/+article.md

 ## breaking it down

-a good first step when encountering a problem is to break it down into smaller, manageable parts. in the case of setting up the favicon of a website, once the `<link>` tags and `.webmanifest` file are set up, the only repeatable tasks when the icon changes is the icon files itself.
+a good first step when encountering a problem is to break it down into smaller, manageable parts. in the case of setting up the favicon of a website, once the `<link>` tags and `.webmanifest` file are set up, the only repeatable tasks when the icon changes are the icon files themselves.

 once that's done, i need to figure out what i'm working with and what the end result should be. in this case, i wanted the *original* logo to be in SVG format because ~~i like coding my logo~~ it's scalable and will look good in any size. the output should be a set of favicon files i've already defined, which are: